top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 ## Formal performance evaluation / Results {fleet-communication-final-formal}

-There are three main criterias that have to be evaluated:
+There are three main criterion that have to be evaluated:
 1. Message transport:
     1. Centralized Network: test if a simple message e.g. a string can be sent from one duckiebot to another reliably.
     2. Decentralized Network: test message propagation.
 In a mesh network two Duckiebots (nodes) may not be directly connected, therefore we must test if a message can be propagated through the network to the correct receiver.